jensculrich/occupancy_detection_model_for_citizen_science_records/README.md

 ## ./data/

 Includes both spatial data and occurrence records data.
-Do to file sizes the data are not shared publicly in this repository, but one can follow any of the source links provided below to access the publicly available data.
+Due to file sizes the data are not shared publicly in this repository, but one can follow any of the source links provided below to access the publicly available data.

 ### Spatial Data (./spatial_data/):